emilianavt/OpenSeeFace/README.md

 * `public bool StartTracker()` will start the tracker.
 If it is already running, it will shut down the running instance and start a new one with the current settings.
 * `public void StopTracker()` will stop the tracker.
 The tracker is stopped automatically when the application is terminated or the `OpenSeeLauncher` object is destroyed.

-The `OpenSeeLauncher` component uses WinAPI job objects to ensure that the tracker child process is terminated if the application crashes.
+The `OpenSeeLauncher` component uses WinAPI job objects to ensure that the tracker child process is terminated if the application crashes or closes without terminating the tracker process first.

 Additional custom commandline arguments should be added one by one into elements of `commandlineArguments` array.
 For example `-v 1` should be added as two elements, one element containing `-v` and one containing `1`, not a single one containing both parts.

+The included `OpenSeeIKTarget` component can be used in conjunction with FinalIK or other IK solutions to animate head motion.

 ## Expression detection

 The `OpenSeeExpression` component can be added to the same component as the `OpenSeeFace` component to detect specific facial expressions.
 It has to be calibrated on a per-user basis.
 It can be controlled either through the checkboxes in the Unity Editor or through the equivalent public methods that can be found in its source code.

 To calibrate this system, you have to gather example data for each expression.
-The way `OpenSeeExpression` is set up, it requires 400 examples of each expression, which should take around 30 seconds to capture.
-If capture is too fast, you can use the `recordingSkip` option to slow it down.
+If the capture process is going too fast, you can use the `recordingSkip` option to slow it down.

 The general process is as follows: